 Shopify Plus – Shopify is mainly oriented towards small business, with less developed functionality for larger enterprise merchants.
 While it is a major player in this space, B2B channel options on Shopify, and adding one requires sub-domains.
 Out-of-the-box functionality is very limited and is restricted by plan type.
 The user interface relies on expensive third-party apps and developers for heavy lifting.

 BigCommerce – BigCommerce’s built-in features are limited, and access to Faceted Search, Dedicated SSL and API access is restricted by plan.
 There are significant issues with account access and site personalization, and only rudimentary catalog modifications.
 Performance is hampered by plugins and patches, which slows page speeds.
 There is no native credit card wallet solution.

 Is switching to Miva right for your business?
-Download the Complete Guide to Migrating Ecommerce Platforms whitepaper to find out.
+Download the Complete Guide to Changing eCommerce Platforms whitepaper to find out.

 Are there free ecommerce platforms?